andrew60199/andrew60199/README.md

 - 👋 Hi, I’m @AND.EVV
-- 👀 I’m interested in design
+- 👀 I’m interested in design and business
 - 🌱 I’m currently enrolled in a coding bootcamp
-- 💞️ I’m looking to collaborate on an app design
+- 💞️ I’m looking to collaborate and build some software
-- 📫 How to reach me via email
+- 📫 Reach me via email

 <!---
 andrew60199/andrew60199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.